grajk88/tau-mocha-course/README.md

 This repo contains the code base we have used for the "Introduction to Mocha - A JavaScript Test Framework" course from Test Automation University.

-Connect me via -
+## License

+This project is licensed under the MIT License - see [here](https://mit-license.org/) for details

+## Author
-LinkedIn - Giridhar Rajkumar
+Giridhar Rajkumar
-Twitter - @vgrk2017